-Society: Dinner, golf invitational raise money for Work It Out, a kids’ health program
+Society: Dinner, golf raise money for Work It Out

 There was lots of excitement Sunday night when Danialle Karmanos’ Work It Out (DKWIO) hosted its spectacular annual Sunday Dinner, preceding its Celebrity Golf Invitational on Monday.
 Nearly 200 people attended the event that took place at Pine Lake Country Club in West Bloomfield Township.
 Guests included a number of Hollywood actors (Mekhi Phifer, D.B.
 Sweeney, Kevin Dillon, Cheech Marin and John McGinley to mention a few), as well as former pro athletes (Chris Chelios, Vinnie Johnson and Jimmy King among them).